jvc56/MineGCG/README.md

 <h5>ERROR: disconnected play detected</h5>
 This error appears when a play is made that does not connect to other tiles on the board.

 <br/><br/>The errors above are relatively common and well-tested.
 If you encounter any of these errors, it probably means that the GCG file of the game is somehow malformed.
-To correct these errors, update the game on <a href='https://cross-tables.com'>cross-tables.com</a> and then message me so I can delete the outdated game that is cached in the database.
-It is also possible that there is a bug that is causing the error.
-If you think this is the case, message me and I will add you to the contributions list!<br/><br/>
+To correct these errors, update the game on <a href='https://cross-tables.com'>cross-tables.com</a> and then message me so I can delete the outdated game that is cached in the database.<br/><br/>

 Currently, the only warning is for notes that start before moves.
 If you see this warning no action is needed.
 More warnings might be added in the future.<br/><br/>

+Any other errors or warnings that appear are rare and likely due to a bug.
+If you see an error or warning that was not described above, please message me.

 # Omitted Games